Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Visibility of System Status Examples

-Now that we’ve looked at several elements that come into play in the anatomy of building a system status, let’s look at different UX patterns and expressions of this heuristic.
-As you’ll see, it’s a ubiquitous staple of design that employs the entire UI design toolbox.
-As you’ll see in the examples addressed below.
+Now that we’ve looked at several elements that come into play in the anatomy of system status, let’s look at different UX patterns and expressions of this heuristic.
+As you’ll see in the examples below, it’s a ubiquitous staple of design that employs the entire UI design toolbox.

 Progress Indicators